OfficeForProductSafetyAndStandards/ukmcab/README.md

 For enquiries, contact opss.enquiries@beis.gov.uk

 ## Overview
-UKMCAB is written in C# / .NET 6, HTML/CSS/JavaScript.
+- UKMCAB is written in C# / .NET 6, HTML/CSS/JavaScript.
 The front-end depends on the GDS Design System.
-It's backed Redis cache and Azure Cosmos DB.
+- It's backed Redis cache and Azure Cosmos DB.

-Unit tests are found in the Test assembly and code unit test code coverage measurement is a manual execise at present.
+- Unit tests are found in each projects test assembly, unit test code coverage measurement is manual at present.

-Email and SMS Notifications are facilitated via GOV.UK Notify.
+- Email and SMS Notifications are facilitated via GOV.UK Notify.
+- Authentication and Authorisation is via GOV.UK One Login

 ## Running for the first time